• Skip to primary navigation

 Have you tried date caramel yet?
 This easy-to-make caramel is gluten-free, vegan, and dairy-free, making it an excellent fit for everyone!
 Keep reading to learn all about this Simple Date Caramel Recipe.

-This healthy caramel sauce is perfect for all your dipping needs!
+This delicious caramel sauce is perfect for all your dipping needs!
 It's an excellent afternoon pick-me-up and also makes a great spread for desserts.
 You'll love how easy it is to make date caramel.
 If you've never tried dates, let this delicious recipe introduce you to the natural sweetness this versatile ingredient offers.

 Dates are a type of stone fruit, which means they have a single seed (called the pit) surrounded by fleshy fruit.
 Apricots and peaches are other examples of stone fruit.
 Dates are excellent to use in sweet recipes like this caramel sauce because they are a great natural sweetener and are naturally sticky.
 They're also perfect for making granola bars and my Chocolate Coconut Energy Bites.